antimof/UxPlay/README.txt

-    Broadcom GPU on Raspberry Pi 5 models, as well as on Raspberry Pi 4 model B. **While GStreamer seem to make use of this hardware decoding, satisfactory rendering of 4K video by UxPlay on these Raspberry Pi models has not yet been acheived.** The option -h265 is required, and option "-vsync no" may be preferred. "*4K video on Raspberry Pi is still a work in progress.*"
+    Broadcom GPU on Raspberry Pi 5 models, as well as on Raspberry Pi 4 model B. **While GStreamer seem to make use of this hardware decoding, satisfactory rendering of 4K video by UxPlay on these Ras"pberry Pi models has not yet been acheived.** The option "-h265" is required for actvating h265 support, as well as a resolution setting "-s wxh" with h \> 1080.
+A wired ethernet connection is preferred in this mode (and may be required by the client) "*4K video on Raspberry Pi is still a work in progress, and may require some redesign of the video pipeline.*"

 Even with GPU video decoding, some frames may be dropped by the lower-power models to keep audio and video synchronized using